With usability at the heart of each design Amy Shennan Pates creates her hand made pottery from her home studio in Aberdeenshire, Scotland.

 Hi, I'm Amy and I design and make everything here at Shennan's Ceramics.
 I love;

-Taking long walks with my wee boy and big dog;
+Taking long walks with my wee boys and my big dog;

 Cuddles from my cat;